bifrosta/age-concurrent/README.md

 and synchronization overhead.
 Do your own testing to find the optimal concurrency level for your workload and hardware.

+## Experimental Status

+Warning: This project is highly experimental and untested.
+While it aims to provide improved performance over age, it has not undergone rigorous security auditing or extensive testing.
+Use at your own risk, and do not rely on it for critical applications without performing your own verification.

 ## License

 `age-concurrent` is licensed under the same terms as `age`.
 See the [LICENSE](LICENSE) file for details.